Health Checks (Enterprise)

 After a period of time, the Health Checks results will expire, and another request for Nodes data would trigger a refresh of the data.

-You can also Refresh the results in the GUI directly, which will cause the checks to be run again for the nodes.
+It is also possible to Refresh the results in the GUI directly, which will cause the checks to be run again for the nodes.

 Each Health Check will result in a Health Status: